laowantong/paroxython/paroxython/ref.md

 #### Construct `universal_quantifier`

-Check if all the elements of a collection satisfy a predicate.
+Check whether all elements of a collection satisfy a predicate.

 ##### Regex